SKA-ScienceDataProcessor/delivery-prototypes/README.md

   see e.g., http://nithril.github.io/amqp/2015/07/05/fair-consuming-with-rabbitmq/ - but
   if this were implemented in this prototype then more information than just the job_id would likely need to be added to the queues.

+* It seems annoying cumbersome to work with multiple threads in twisted.  i.e. pretty much none of the packages used are threadsafe including twisted (which fairly significantly restricts the

 * FTS transfers currently use default settings